codylindley/react-app-dawn/README.md

 #### Webpack 2

-* Webpack 2 is used to take es2015 modules and translate them into chunked format the can run in the web browser.
+* Webpack 2 is used to take es2015 modules and translate them into a chunked format that can run in web browsers.
 * The configuration file for webpack is [webpack.config.babel.js](webpack.config.babel.js).
 * By using babel in the name of the file the file, [webpack.config.babel.js](webpack.config.babel.js), it will be babalized before running.